Saric-Group/lammps_multistate_rods/README.md

 2. can't run on multiple processors with MPI, only serial on a single machine (making it even slower)
 3. couldn't change the total number of rods during simulation, i.e. couldn't keep constant concentration of any species

 On the other hand, it uses only the "official" LAMMPS features, no need to download and build from my fork of the LAMMPS project.
-I'm not keeping it very updated though...
+I'm not keeping it very updated though (ran on Python2.7)...